 Global engagement is a focus of our program, and a key strategic priority for the University of Delaware.
 Local, national, and international preservation and research initiatives are increasingly interconnected through globalization and technological developments that facilitate idea exchange.
 This commitment to implementation and support for global partnerships in collections care is evident in the international travel projects in which students and alumni are actively engaged and which they share with the public through publications, exhibits, and social media.
-(See Appendix M for selected articles on global engagement.)

 In collaboration with institutions around the world, WUDPAC faculty and alumni have recently:

-• Created, developed, and implemented the Iraqi Institute for the Conservation of Antiquities and Heritage (IICAH) in Erbil, Iraq in collaboration with Winterthur Museum, The Walters Museum, University of Pennsylvania, University of Arizona, the Getty Conservation Institute, US State Department, Kurdistan Regional Government, US Embassy in Iraq, and the Iraqi State Board of Antiquities, among others.
-Our Department in partnership with the UD Institute for Global Studies and Winterthur has helped lead the Iraqi Cultural Heritage Program training 232 Iraqi cultural sector professionals since 2008.
+• Created, developed, and implemented the Iraqi Institute for the Conservation of Antiquities and Heritage (IICAH) in Erbil, Iraq in collaboration with Winterthur Museum, the Walters Museum, University of Pennsylvania, University of Arizona, the Getty Conservation Institute, US State Department, Kurdistan Regional Government, the United States Embassy in Iraq, and the Iraqi State Board of Antiquities, among others.
+Our department in partnership with the UD Institute for Global Studies and Winterthur has helped lead the Iraqi Cultural Heritage Program training 232 Iraqi cultural sector professionals since 2008.
 As part of this project, faculty and students have been instrumental in the development of curricula for a two-year training program in collections preservation and traveled to Erbil for its delivery.
 They are also active in the acquisition of books for the establishment of a central library at the Center.
 Our students assist with IICAH course development, preparing bibliographies and other didactic materials for use in the classroom.

 • Partnered with colleagues at Tsinghua University in Beijing, China, following the success of the collaborative Fengguosi Temple conservation project, in order to examine and assess 12th-century wall murals in a Tang Dynasty Buddhist temple in Shanxi, China planned for summer 2014.